angelofallars/axyl-stats/README.md

 Axyl Stats is a Discord bot made with Hikari, used as a download counter for a GitHub repo.

-This bot will periodically fetch the download stats about a GitHub repo and print it in a channel.
+This bot is used to check the download stats of a particular repo either with a bot command (`.stats`) or automatically in a set interval.

 The interval, repo owner and repo name to fetch is set in the environment variables.

 ## Setting Up

 `Python 3.8` and above is required.
+PostgreSQL must also be installed and set up.

 First, clone this repo: